Do you need a ceiling fan?

 Westinghouse 7214100 Harmony

-Thanks to its brushed nickel finish, weathered maple blades and a highly elegant opal frosted glass light, the Westinghouse Harmony has all that it takes to add elegance to your home.
-That said, beauty isn’t the only thing which makes it one of the best ceiling fans around.
+Thanks to its brushed nickel finish, weathered maple blades, and a highly elegant opal frosted glass light, the Westinghouse Harmony has all that it takes to add elegance to your home.
+That said, beauty isn’t the only thing that makes it one of the best ceiling fans around.

 Starting with the quest as to how it will fill your room with air, the Westinghouse Harmony has an airflow of 4,881 CFM.
 It means that as long as your room’s square footage is less than 250 sq. foot, the Westinghouse Harmony can fill it with air.